22222Van/python_othello-AI/README.md

-# Othello for CS181 Project.
+# Othello for CS181 Project

 ## List of external tools used